|

 Indemnity (1944), Mildred Pierce (1945), and The

 Postman Always Rings Twice (1946)).
-In the overindulgent,
+There were many references

 melancholy black comedy, there were additional references to the

-philosophy of Heisenberg, a teenaged Lolita, and to alien abduction.
+Lolita, and to UFOs and alien abduction.

-of $20 million, the film took in $7.5 million (domestic) and $18.9
+On a budget of $20 million, the film took in $7.5 million (domestic) and $18.9

 million (worldwide):